Longevity: Genetics

-In July 2020 scientists, using public biological data on 1.75 m people with known lifespans overall, identify 10 genomic loci which appear to intrinsically influence healthspan, lifespan, and longevity – of which half have not been reported previously at genome-wide significance and most being associated with cardiovascular disease – and identify haem metabolism as a promising candidate for further research within the field.
+In July 2020, scientists used public biological data on 1.75 m people with known lifespans overall and identified 10 genomic loci which appear to intrinsically influence healthspan, lifespan, and longevity – of which half have not been reported previously at genome-wide significance and most being associated with cardiovascular disease – and identified haem metabolism as a promising candidate for further research within the field.
 Their study suggests that high levels of iron in the blood likely reduce, and genes involved in metabolising iron likely increase healthy years of life in humans.

 Lifestyle

 Longevity is a highly plastic trait, and traits that influence its components respond to physical (static) environments and to wide-ranging life-style changes: physical exercise, dietary habits, living conditions, and pharmaceutical as well as nutritional interventions.
-A 2012 study found that even modest amounts of leisure time and physical exercise can extend life expectancy by as much as 4.5 years.
-Moreover, the extended development of pharmaceuticals which target age-associated disorders is currently one of the most extensively studied and developed fields where scientists are developing nutritional supplements such as Elysium, Hello100 or Throne as having a potential effects on anti-aging processes or are developing medications that target purported aging mechanisms themselves, as with senolytics.
+A 2012 study found that even modest amounts of leisure time physical exercise can extend life expectancy by as much as 4.5 years.

 Diet

-Accumulating research in unicellular and invertebrate model organisms, rodents, monkeys, and humans indicates that diet has a much more pervasive and prominent role than previously thought in modulating mechanisms of aging and its associated diseases.
+As of 2021, there is no clinical evidence that any dietary practice contributes to human longevity.
+Although health can be influenced by diet, including the type of foods consumed, the amount of calories ingested, and the duration and frequency of fasting periods, there is no good clinical evidence that fasting promotes longevity in humans, as of 2021.

-This pertains not only to the components of diets but also to eating patterns, with accumulating data suggesting that e.g. periods of dietary restriction (DR) – mainly intermittent fasting and caloric restriction – results in many of the same beneficial changes in adult humans as in studied organisms, potentially increasing health- and lifespan beyond the benefits of healthy body weight.
+Caloric restriction is a widely researched intervention to assess effects on aging, defined as a sustained reduction in dietary energy intake compared to the energy required for weight maintenance.
+To ensure metabolic homeostasis, the diet during calorie restriction must provide sufficient energy, micronutrients, and fiber.
+Some studies on rhesus monkeys showed that restricting calorie intake resulted in lifespan extension, while other animals studies did not detect a significant change.
+According to preliminary research in humans, there is little evidence that calorie restriction affects lifespan.
+There is a link between diet and obesity and consequent obesity-associated morbidity.